Cervical Spondylosis Medication

 Class Summary

 Corticosteroids have potent anti-inflammatory properties.
-These medications can be given orally or as a single intramuscular (IM) injection.
+These medications can be given as a brief tapered course of oral treatment.

 Prednisone (Deltasone, Orasone, Sterapred)